awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 }
 ```

-### Example: Prevent IAM principals from making specified changes, with an exception for a specified admin role<a name="example-scp-restricts-with-exception"></a>
+### Example: Prevent IAM users and roles from making specified changes, with an exception for a specified admin role<a name="example-scp-restricts-with-exception"></a>

 This SCP builds on the previous example to make an exception for administrators\.
-It prevents IAM principals in accounts from making changes to a common administrative IAM role created in all accounts in your organization *except* for administrators using a specified role\.
+It prevents IAM users and roles in affected accounts from making changes to a common administrative IAM role created in all accounts in your organization *except* for administrators using a specified role\.

 ```
 {